Map allows key to value mapping for arbitrary value types, and many key types.

 inlineexists(key:K):Bool

-has a mapping, false otherwise.
+Returns true if key has a mapping, false otherwise.

-is null, the result is unspecified.
+If key is null, the result is unspecified.

 inlineget(key:K):Null<V>

-Returns the current mapping of key
+Returns the current mapping of key.

 If no such mapping exists, null is returned.

-Note that a check like map.get(key) == null
+Note that a check like map.get(key) == null can hold for two reasons:

 - the map has no mapping for

-- the map has a mapping with a value of
+key - the map has a mapping with a value of

 null

-If it is important to distinguish these cases, exists()
+If it is important to distinguish these cases, exists() should be

 used.

-is null, the result is unspecified.
+If key is null, the result is unspecified.

 inlineiterator():Iterator<V>

-Returns an Iterator over the values of this
+Returns an Iterator over the values of this Map.

 The order of values is undefined.